moataz-mahmoud/moataz-mahmoud.github.io/_posts/2019-12-22-protractor-in-typescript---part-1-build-the-simplest-test!.md

 ### Specs

 In the specs directory, we will create a subdirectory for each test suite.
 In this example there is only one test suite -which actually contains only one test case-.
 So there will be only one subdirectory -for now- called for "landing-page" for example.
 This subirectory will contain only two files, one for the configuration and another for the actual specs.
-Let's discuss each one on its onw.
+Let's discuss each one on its own.

 #### The config file